 Acupuncture treatments can help to address many aspects of fertility and reproductive health before, during, and after pregnancy.
 Acupuncture is often thought of as a last-minute treatment to help induce labor, but it’s most effective for that purpose if someone has been receiving acupuncture regularly during pregnancy.
 Megan Joyce and her team are compassionate, gentle, and approachable, and they’ve helped many of our clients find relaxation and improved well-being during the childbearing year.

 If you decide to seek chiropractic care in pregnancy (which we recommend for easing discomfort and preparing your body for birth), there are some wonderful options in Orange County.
 Make sure that whoever you work with is a Webster Certified chiropractor, meaning they have completed extensive training in working with pregnant bodies.

-Coastline Chiropractic in Huntington Beach (Dr. Julia also offers house calls in Orange County at no additional cost)
+Coastline Chiropractic (Dr. Julia offers house calls all around Orange County)

 Light Within Chiropractic (Dr. Annie offers house calls in south Orange County)